toralf/torutils/README.md

 firefox $svg
 ```

-Outlook
+### Outlook

-Currently I do play with a job runnign once in a minute minute,
+Currently I do play with a job, running once in a minute,
-which mangles the remaining block time for arbitrarily chosen ip addresses being in the block list:
+which resets the timeout value a fraction of arbitrarily chosen ip addresses of the block list:

 ```bash
 for p in 443 9001